krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 There are some internals of the JVM, like reflection or debugging, which are used in a variety of frameworks, that can generate
-new class definitions during runtime: So increasing of that number (even after warmup)
+new class definitions during runtime: So increasing that number (even after warmup)
 doesn't mean that we have a problem already.
 But if ```TotalLoadedClassCount``` is much higher
-than ```LoadedClassCount``` then we might have a problem.
+than ```LoadedClassCount```, then we might have a problem.
 You can find the creator of those classes with method mode and
 the event: ```Java_java_lang_ClassLoader_defineClass1```.

-To be honest, I saw such an issue only once in my life and I cannot reproduce it now.
+To be honest, I saw such an issue only once and cannot reproduce it now.
 Making a
 synthetic example for this use-case seems wrong, so I will just keep you with the knowledge
 that there is such a possibility, especially if you purposefully create classes dynamically.